-The Basel Mission remains the owner of its archives, but the archival staff is appointed by mission 21.
-The development of the websites of the Archives and Library of the Basel Mission / mission 21 has relied on the generous support of, and close collaboration with:
+The Basel Mission remains the owner of its archives, but the archival staff is appointed by Mission 21.
+The development of the websites of the Archives of the Basel Mission / Mission 21 has relied on the generous support of, and close collaboration with:

 Technical service providers

 CS2 AG Sissach/Switzerland